 Far away from my usual stomping ground of Europe, on the other side of the Atlantic in fact, is the imposing private dream home of William Randolph Hearst.
 Perched on a hillside overlooking the opaque, jade green waters of the Pacific Ocean is the white wedding cake confection variously known as Hearst Castle, San Simeon or in Hearst’s words ‘La Cuesta Encantada’ the enchanted hill.
 A spectacular building weaving numerous architectural styles into one gloriously idiosyncratic property.

 By the time Hearst Castle was completed there were more than 160 rooms and at least one hundred acres of gardens and terraces.
+There was a private zoo, filled with exotic animals, including a herd of zebras.
 This was a house built to impress.
 At weekends Hearst would host elaborate house parties where he entertained Hollywood stars.
-Guests were flown from Los Angeles north along the Pacific Coast to San Simeon in Heart’s own private plane.
-The house had two impossibly beautiful swimming pools.
-There was a Roman classical pool outside, lined with colonnades and temples.
+Guests were flown from Los Angeles north along the stunning Pacific Coast to San Simeon in Hearst’s own private plane.
+Imagine the short flight over the ocean, and then catching a glimpse of Hearst’s incredible property sprawling below.
+The house also had two impossibly beautiful swimming pools.
+There was a Roman classical pool outside, known as the Neptune Pool.
+It was lined with colonnades and temples.
 Whilst inside a vast blue and gold pool reminiscent of a tale from ‘A Thousand and One Nights’ sparkled with decadence and charm.

-It’s great that we all love stories, and that we respect and admire those that have gone before us.
+It is confirmation too that we all love stories ‘real life stories’ and that we appreciate and admire those that have gone before us.
 Private homes and personal spaces always make the best and most interesting museums.
-Hearst Castle was one man’s dream and his unique legacy lives on.
-Here on the California coast.
-Next time you are driving along the Pacific Coast Highway take a detour and visit this extravagant and brilliantly original symphony of architecture, design and originality.
+Hearst Castle was one man’s dream and his own truly unique legacy lives on here at San Simeon on the Pacific Coast Highway.
+A monument to extravagance, originality and pastiche.
+After all we each have only one life and in the case of William Randolph Hearst he saw no limits in terms of the legacy that he would leave behind.

 - Julia Morgan was a prominent architect who had a long and productive career.
 She studied engineering in California before heading to Paris to study at the prestigious l’École nationale supérieure des Beaux-Arts She was one of the first women to be admitted to their architecture programme.
-When she returned to California she became the first female architect to be licensed in the state.
+When she returned to California she became the first woman architect to be licensed in the state.
 During her career she designed hundreds of buildings.
 She is probably best known for her long association with William Randolph Hearst.
-She worked on the Hearst Castle project for thirty years from 1920 – 1950.
-Morgan lived from 1872-1957.
+She worked on the Hearst Castle project for 3 decades from 1920-1950.
+Morgan died in 1957.

 - Hearst Castle at San Simeon in now part of the California National Parks Department.
 A visit is strongly recommended.
 Hearst Castle The tours available are fascinating and very professionally run.

-- Whilst driving the Pacific Coast Highway don’t miss the town of San Simeon where there is an enormous sea-lion colony!
+- Whilst driving the Pacific Coast Highway don’t miss the town of San Simeon where there is an enormous and rather smelly sea-lion colony!
 Visit San Simeon, California

 - For more examples of private homes, that are now museums, giving a fascinating insight into the people that once lived there, have a look at: London, Venice, Loire, California – True stories, real lives, private homes to visit